yklose/SpaceMission/README.md

 ### Single Shot ###
     As you might expect in this gamemode you have only 1 shot.
 If you hit an enemy you get another bullet.
     THIS GAMEMODE IS NOT FINISHED...
+Coming soon

 ## Controls ##